 Causal Analysis

-Review adequacy of licensee analysis.
+Review the adequacy of the licensee cause analysis, if available.

 For multiple TE violations, verify:

 The group of violations received an evaluation at an appropriate level of detail using a systematic method(s) to identify cause(s).

 Guidance: The determination of cause(s) can be achieved using a variety of different methods.
 Regardless of the method or combination of methods selected by the licensee, the results should normally include: